NicoBaj/DED-Ecological-Modelling-code/RESULTS/README.md

 # RESULTS directory

-This directory will contain results of the simulations, both data and figures.
+This directory will contain results of the simulations, both data and figures (if any).
-Outputs of the simulation:
+Outputs of the simulation are stored in a new folder; three files are created:

 - `beetles_*.Rds` stores the beetle population sizes in all trees at each week of the simulation.